 Monitoring your devices for known security issues is one of the most important parts of your overall computer security strategy.
 While monitoring your computers for missing software updates is a good first step, more needs to be done.
 For instance, you should monitor a computer’s event logs to see if there have been numerous attempts to access it.
 This provides insight into what attack is taking place rather than finding out days or weeks later when a hacker manages to steal data or implant malware.

 Make Sure That Your Computer Systems Are Performing as Expected

 The time to think about the performance of your computer systems is not when they grind to a halt.
 You need to continually monitor the performance of your devices.
-For example you should regularly track memory and processor utilisation as well as check the amount of free disk space available.
+For example, you should regularly track memory and processor utilisation as well as check the amount of free disk space available.
 Collecting performance data about your computer systems over time lets you identify detrimental long-term trends.
-Even before issues reach levels that would trigger an alert.

 Monitor and Manage Mobile Devices